hssathu4596/Team-Embrace---Spring-2024/README.md

 ## Weekly Progress:
 - 2/15 : Focused on replicating results of sample code for YOLO
+- 2/22 : Fixed the sample code for YOLO (see Fixed_Code.ipynb)

 ## GitHub Resources:
 - [Git and GitHub Tutorial for Beginners](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)